 It was as a vintner, or wine merchant, that Henry made his living.
 He prospered, becoming a partner in the large and important business of the City of London Tavern located on the west side of Bishopsgate Street Within (the Walls) and, in 1830, Master of the Vintners’ Company.
 In that capacity his portrait was painted by James Holmes (1777-1860); the painting was left to the company in his will and can be seen hanging at Vintners’ Hall.
 In a death notice published in the Essex Standard on 30 November 1849 (and in a number of other newspapers) it is said that he was for 60 years a proprietor of the London Tavern.
 If this is accurate and he was still a proprietor in 1849 he had first acquired an equity stake when only 24, or three years after the end of his apprenticeship.
 Henry was also proprietor of the Ship and Turtle Tavern at 129 Leadenhall Street until he retired in 1839.
 The name of this establishment reminds us that turtle soup was enormously popular in London at this time – indeed, we are told that in the basement of the London Tavern there were large pools for keeping live turtles.
 The idea does not appeal today but attitudes change markedly over time.

 Henry was a bachelor until his marriage to Jane Kittle, a spinster, on 20 May 1815.
 Both parties to the marriage were, according to the register, of the parish of St Sepulchre.
-How this arose we do not know.
+How this arose we do not know, but we have noticed one family connection with that church; the two daughters of Henry’s uncle Boddington Peacock were baptised there in the 1760s.
 Henry’s London home was at 7 Windmill Street, Finsbury Square (which, along with Tabernacle Walk, was renamed Tabernacle Street in 1891), and this was in the parish of St Luke; he seems to have remained the owner of this property after he had acquired the copyhold of Ayott Cottage – possibly in order to retain his aldermanic voting rights in the City.

 Henry Peacock’s will is a remarkable document and gives us some insight into his character.
 It imposed considerable duties on his executors and probably for this reason he appointed four of them: his brother Joseph; his friend William Bentley of Hitchin; his nephew Daniel Cork (son of his bereaved sister Elizabeth) and his friend and godson Samuel Edward Peacock Hale.
 To have two godsons on whom one’s own surname is bestowed as a given name must be decidedly unusual.
 Perhaps because he had no direct descendants he benefited all the descendants of his brother Joseph Peacock and sister Elizabeth Cork and also, as already noticed, large numbers of the nephews and nieces of his late wife Jane.
 He took pains to remember his servants, both business and domestic, and he gave money to a remarkable number of charitable institutions.
 Finally, he established and endowed two charities for the poor of Ayot St Peter with gilt-edged stock of £333 6s.
 8d. each; these charities survived until 2000, when they were wound up and the aggregate capital of some £600 was remitted to the parish church.
 His various legacies total well over £20,000 and, in addition to this, he left his property interests at Ayot St Peter to his brother Joseph.
 In terms of today’s money, he was a multi-millionaire.